Lithium Junior Miner News For The Month Of November 2020

 Sigma Lithium Resources [TSXV:SGMA](OTCQB:SGMLF)

-Sigma is developing a world class lithium hard rock deposit with exceptional mineralogy at its Grota do Cirilo property in Brazil.
+Sigma is developing a world-class lithium hard rock deposit with exceptional mineralogy at its Grota do Cirilo property in Brazil.

 No news for the month.